-Plenty of assumptions are being made about Millennials, especially as they not only move into the workplace, but also become leaders in the workplace.
-Some assumptions might be true, but we also think it’s important to know which ones aren’t true so that you can make the best decisions about working with your employees.
+Plenty of assumptions about Millennials are being made, especially as they not only move into the workplace, but also become leaders in the workplace.
+Some assumptions about Millennials might be true, but we also think it’s important to know which ones aren’t true so that you can make the best decisions about working with your employees.

 When it comes